XanderDwyl/xanderdwyl.github.io/_posts/2015-05-03-basic-website-scraping-using-python-part-1.md

 # print the website page element
 print webpage
 {% endhighlight %}

-We can play around on displayed render HTML for a certain website page and I will give you enough time to analyze the pattern on the render HTML.
+It really pays to take pause and review little on a code and play around on displayed render HTML for a certain website on your 'choice' and I will give you enough time to analyze the pattern on the render HTML.
 On my next post I will discuss on how Regular Expression works in web scraping, just read in advance about Regular Expression.

+Want to chat about this post?
+I'd love to hear from you.
 Feel free to send me a message or comment on the box below.

-Thank you and have a nice day!